AMC Amitron

 The AMC Amitron was an experimental electric subcompact car built in 1967 by American Motors Corporation (AMC) and Gulton Industries.
 It included many advanced features, including regenerative braking and advanced battery designs, to provide a 150 mile range on a single charge.
-Development ended because of technology issues and the high cost of batteries.
+Development ended because of technology issues and the high cost of electric batteries.

 In 1977, the prototype was updated and renamed Electron to become one of the automaker's "Concept 80" show cars.

 American Motors' small concept car was "meant to be a prediction of future subcompact commuter cars."
 It introduced technologies that included a revolutionary braking system that took 50 years to become common in the automotive industry.

 Design

 Impetus

 Development of the Amitron was prompted by three bills passed by the 89th United States Congress, described collectively as the "Electric Vehicle Development Act of 1966", as well as a fourth bill that amended the Clean Air Act of 1963.
 The legislation provided funding for electric car research in response to the rapidly decreasing air quality caused by automobile emissions.
 Development of electric vehicles was undertaken by the domestic big three automobile manufacturers, as well as AMC.
 Electrically powered cars were also seen as a way for the U.S. to reduce its reliance on "expensive, undependable oil imports."